Islands of Africa

 exploreA unique safari to western Tanzania exploring the vast plains of Katavi and tracking the chimpanzees of Mahale.

-exploreA stunning bepsoke safari taking in the highlights of East Africa including the endangered mountaing groillas of Rwanda, a visit with the gorilla doctors and a flight directly to the centre of the Serengeti for the ultimate big five experience.
+exploreA stunning bepsoke safari taking in the highlights of East Africa including the endangered mountaing groillas of Rwanda, a visit with the gorilla doctors and a flight directly to the centre of the Ser

 exploreJourney to the remote shorelines of Lake Tanganyika to explore the forests of Mahale Mountains National Park, accessible only by boat and home to approximately 1,000 chimpanzees.
-From here, head to Gombe Stream National Park, the smallest national park in Tanzania, and the site of Jane Goodall's world-famous research center.
+From here, head to Go

-exploreAn intense, 10-day adventure safari focusing on northern Tanzania’s most rewarding wildlife areas including Tarangire, Lake Manyara, the iconic Ngorongoro Crater, and two locations in the Serengeti.
+exploreAn intense, 10-day adventure safari focusing on northern Tanzania’s most rewarding wildlife areas including Tarangire, Lake Manyara, the iconic Ngorongoro Crater, and two locations in the Serengeti.<b

 exploreAn 11-day safari to Tanzania, perfect for families, exploring the beautiful Ngorongoro Crater and wildlife-rich Serengeti National Park.